NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/16-agent-fundamentals.md

    ![](./media/9-8.png)

-1. Close any tips or quick start panes that are opened the first time you sign in, and if necessary use the **Azure AI Foundry** logo at the top left to navigate to the home page, which looks similar to the following image (close the **Help** pane if it’s open).
+1. Close any tips or quick start panes that are opened the first time you sign in, and if necessary use the **Microsoft Foundry** logo at the top left to navigate to the home page, which looks similar to the following image (close the **Help** pane if it’s open).

 1. We will start by choosing a model that we want to work with and creating a project to use it in.